msisdev/dotato/README.md

 ## Installation
+### With binaries
+Download binary file in the dotato release page [here](https://github.com/msisdev/dotato/releases).

 ### With Go
-dotato is written in pure go.
 If you have [go](https://go.dev/dl/), it is easy:
 ```console
 go install github.com/msisdev/dotato@latest
 ```
+Some systems may require C library.

 And make sure you have `~/go/bin` in `PATH` env var.